sonic-net/SONiC/doc/pic/hld_fpmsyncd.md

                      by “,” (zero indicates no interface)
     nexthop_group = NEXT_HOP_GROUP_TABLE:key, ; index within the
                     NEXT_HOP_GROUP_TABLE seperated by "," used
-                    for recursice/ecmp routes. ( When this field is present, other fields will not be present)
+                    for recursice/ecmp routes.
+(New field.
+When this field is present, other fields will not be present)

 ```